ScruffyTheMoose/primeNumbers/README.md

 ```

 ### palindromes.py
 Module that will take an integer value and determine whether or not it is a palindromic number.
-It will return boolean values to denote whether or not the given number is a palindrome.
 Should be applied iteratively.

 ```
 # identifying palindrome